seanfisk/combootcha/SETUP.md

 #### Homebrew

 Next, install Homebrew manually by [following the instructions](https://brew.sh/#install).
+I have always used the scripted install and not the package installer, but the package installer might be worth a try.

 I am having trouble automating Homebrew system install in this current setup and it doesn't seem worth fretting over automating it right now since it's a one-time install.

 After this, run `brew doctor` and attempt to address any problems that are reported.